lp-challenges/swift_general/README.md

 second = tmp }
 ```

-## Classes vs. Structures
-* Type: A structure is a value type, while a class is a reference type
-* Inheritance: A structure cannot inherit from other types, while a class can
-* Deinitializers: Structures cannot have custom deinitializers, while a class can

-*Structures are value types.
-When we pass instances of a structure within our application, we pass a copy of the structure and not the original structure.
-Classes are reference types; therefore, when we pass an instance of a class within our application, a reference to the original instance is passed.

 ## Access controls
 Access controls enable us to hide implementation details and expose the interfaces.
 We can assign specific access levels to properties, methods, and initializers
 * Open: Accessible from any import.
 Can be inherited and overridden out of the module.